University of Technology Sydney

 Required texts

-In addition to the prescribed textbook, other compulsory journal articles, chapters and media articles are also prescribed for weekly reading.
+This subject uses a range of learning resources, including journal articles, chapters, reports and contemporary media articles, which are prescribed for weekly reading.
 These resources are listed in the 'Reading List' on Canvas.

 References